luizbgomide/sovereign/index.md

 #### 2024-09-21
 - Clarify how searching for hidden things works.
 Inspired by Simulacrum's system.
+- Better clarify on setting ambushes and surprised.
+Also inspired by Simulacrum.

 #### 2024-09-17
 - Removed the poisoner feat.
 There are no rules for creating/obtaining poisons.